zketosis/liam/memory-bank/progress.md

 The database schema has been optimized by removing the unused Doc and DocVersion models.
 Document management is now fully handled through the GitHubDocFilePath model, which provides a more direct integration with GitHub repositories.
 This change reflects the project's shift towards tighter GitHub integration and a more streamlined approach to document handling.

 A new schema metadata generation pipeline has been implemented that creates and stores metadata suggestions based on PR reviews.
 This pipeline includes a new task (`generateSchemaMetaSuggestionTask`) that is triggered after a review is saved, a processing function (`processGenerateSchemaMeta`) that fetches data from the database and generates schema metadata suggestions, and integration with the existing `createKnowledgeSuggestionTask` to store the generated metadata.
 The implementation includes proper type handling for Supabase queries, addressing challenges with bigint fields and nested relationships.
+Recent enhancements include fetching and passing the current schema metadata to the AI prompt, allowing for more informed and contextual suggestions that build upon existing metadata rather than generating from scratch.
+The implementation also includes type-safe validation of the existing schema metadata using Valibot's `safeParse` function.

 As part of the transition to Supabase JS, manual rollback processing has been removed from the `addProject.ts` server action.
 This change prepares the way for implementing more robust transaction management using Supabase RPC in the future, which will provide a more consistent approach to handling database transactions across the application.